 This past weekend, I was on my own with the dog, so I wanted to make sure that she got plenty of attention and exercise.
 We went on a walk, taking a different route than our usual, and something must've been in the air, because every person we passed reached down to pet her.
 And not a single one of them asked for my permission before reaching down to touch her.
 She's tiny, and relatively non-threatening, but she can surprise a person by barking and lunging more fiercely than her fluffy ears might suggest.
 By the end of the walk, I was pulling out all my tricks to keep people from approaching my dog without my permission.

-There isn't really an official code of ethics for when you want to pet a stranger's dog, but we can all agree that touching a dog without even acknowledging the dog's human is at least rude and at worst dangerous.
+There isn't really an official code of ethics for how to ask dog owners if you can pet their dog, but we can all agree that touching a dog without even acknowledging the dog's human is at least rude and at worst dangerous.
 And if you have a dog that can become aggressive, what are you to do to prevent anything from happening?
 Here, I've put together a few of my preferred tactics for keeping strangers from petting my dog without my permission.

 Why is it important to give dogs space?

-While I obviously love my dog and consider her the sweetest little cuddle bug, she only behaves that way when she feels totally comfortable and safe.
+While I obviously love my dog and consider her my best friend and the sweetest little cuddle bug, she only behaves that way when she feels totally comfortable and safe.
 When she is at all uncomfortable, she can get loud and vicious-sounding.
-We've worked hard to make sure she doesn't actually try to bite anyone, but you never know.
+We've done a lot of dog training to make sure she doesn't actually try to bite anyone, but you never know.
 And there are plenty of dogs like her.
-A reactive dog can become scared or defensive if a strange human approaches them, which can sometimes lead to aggressive or dangerous behaviors.
+Even a normally friendly dog can become reactive, scared, or defensive if a strange human approaches them, which can sometimes lead to aggressive or dangerous behaviors.

-And even if your pup isn't particularly reactive, there are plenty of other reasons that they might not want to be touched by strangers.
+And even if your pooch isn't particularly reactive, there are plenty of other reasons that they might not want to be touched by strangers.
 Medical conditions or disabilities can make your dog skittish around strangers.
 Maybe your dog just doesn't like being around people he or she doesn't know.
 Or, like many of us humans, your dog may not feel like being social at any given moment.
-Whatever the reason, trust that there are plenty of good reasons why your dog may need space, and it's your job to help maintain that space.
+Whatever the reason, trust that there are plenty of good reasons why your dog may need space, and it's your job to recognize your dog's body language and help maintain that space.

 Strategy #1: Keep moving to avoid an encounter.

 One of my favorite strategies to avoid strangers who want to pet your dog is best employed when you see them coming.
 If you can sense that someone seems interested in making contact, then I often try my best not to give them an opportunity.
-I pull my pup's leash close, look straight ahead, and march forward without pausing near enough to the stranger to incite an encounter.
+I pull my pup's leash close, look straight ahead with no eye contact, and march forward without pausing near enough to the stranger to incite an encounter.
 This strategy requires that you have the kind of dog that won't pull to get to the stranger, or that you can control enough to prevent it.

 Strategy #2: Warn them.